BitFlippa27/PWA/README.md

-#A progressive web application using ServiceWorker, React, Bootstrap and Fontawesome.
+#A progressive web application using ServiceWorker, React, Redux, Bootstrap and Fontawesome.